mathisti/Graphics_Exam_IMT2531_mathisti/README.md

 ### Other Features:
 Using 'R' you can reset the glider to it's original position.
+If you press 'F' you will move your plane to a random position.
+Does not check whether you actually end up inside the map or not!

 # Deployment:
 To set up, clone the repo.
 Start cmake and navigate the source to the main folder of the repo and say it should build in path_to_folder/build.
 Hit "configure", then "generate".